broomburgo/Fun-iOS/content/post/lenses-and-prisms-in-swift-a-pragmatic-approach.md

 }
 ```

-SwiftCheck is going to call the closure passed to `property` many times, with many different *random* values of `whole` and `part` (the types must conform to certain protocols, please refer to SwiftCheck documentation for the details), and the test will pass only if the closure returns `true` at each call.
+SwiftCheck is going to call the closure passed to `forAll` many times, with many different *random* values of `whole` and `part` (the types must conform to certain protocols, please refer to SwiftCheck documentation for the details), and the test will pass only if the closure returns `true` at each call.

 ## As always, boilerplate